bveldhuyzen/bolus-sim/README.md

 #
 For (some) smart watches:
 1. Enable/force your WiFi connection
-2. Run installation as described for smartphones and tablets
+2. Run installation as described for smartphones and tablets.

-.
+..

 After that, gl